-Demonstration of the influence of PID controller coefficients on the control system output signal
+Demonstration of the effect of the coefficients of the PID controller on the output signal of the control system

-Let's consider the control system from the model pid_demo_mask.engee.
+.
 It consists of a control object and a PID controller.
-In this example we will show how to control the PID controller coefficient values from the script and analyse the simulation results.
+In this example, we will show how you can control the values of the PID controller coefficients from a script and analyze the simulation results.

-There are various methods to adjust the PID controller.
-However, sometimes it is necessary to adjust the coefficients manually to achieve the technical requirements of the system.
-To realise the parameter changes we used the Engee tool - cell masks.
+There are various techniques for adjusting the PID controller.
+However, sometimes it is necessary to adjust the coefficients manually in order to achieve the technical requirements for the system.
+To implement parameter changes, we used the Engee tool - cell masks.

-When you change the value of any coefficient, the code hiding under the mask runs with the new parameters automatically.
-After execution you get a new result.
-In our case, the result will be a graph of the system response to a single step action.
+When you change the value of any coefficient, the code hiding under the mask starts automatically with the new parameters.
+After execution, you get a new result.
+In our case, the result will be a graph of the system's response to a single step-by-step effect.

-Load the model and try to change some parameter.
+Load the model and try to change any parameter.

 modelName = "pid_demo_mask";